-All tribunals have a decision making function that matches with the process a tribunal uses and a role to provide independent resolution of disputes.
+All tribunals have a decision-making function that matches with the process every tribunal in the Chamber structure uses and a role to provide independent resolution of disputes.

 The Mental Health Tribunal for Scotland

 The Mental Health Tribunal for Scotland sits in Hamilton and deals with cases from the whole of Scotland.
-It will sit in the Mental Health Chamber of the First-tier Tribunal and the plan is that it will be transferred to the new structure from April 2017.
+It is administered by the Scottish Courts and Tribunal Service.

 The Lands Tribunal for Scotland (LTS)